jmgtan/aws_dl_ops/README.md

 This will compare confidentiality levels between table and principal and then a series of grant/revoke permissions would be executed.
 The `tableName` parameter is optional, if that is ommitted, the tool would execute the synchronize command across all the tables in the database.

+### Automation
+This tool can be used in conjunction with [Glue Cloudwatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#glue-event-types) in response to schema/table updates, or DynamoDB stream events in response to confidentiality changes to a specific principal arn.
+The Lambda execution role must also have LakeFormation administrator privileges to be able to grant/revoke permissions accordingly.